wp-plugins/custom-background-101/readme.txt

 This is a highly customizable Background image uploader, background color plugin.
 You can set background image, background color, background reapet options.

+We developed this for our printing company which prints things like flyers, brochures, posters and banners for real estate agents etc. Figured we would share it :-)

 For more details, please visit: http://www.avincos.com